 In exchange for your voluntary participation in the load management program, you'll get a quick response and same-day electric water heater repair and/or air conditioner service evaluation at no cost.

-Why worry about your air conditioner when you could be catching some cool air?
-Sign up for our load management program, and if your air conditioner is not working, we'll send a service representative to your home to help diagnose the problem before you call a contractor.
-Best of all, the evaluation is FREE!
-Simply call NOVEC, 24 hours a day, seven days a week at 703-335-0500 or 1-888-335-0500.
+Sign up for our load management program, and if your air conditioner is not working, we'll send a service representative to your home for a free evaluation to help diagnose the problem before you call a contractor.
+Simply call NOVEC at 703-335-0500 or 1-888-335-0500.

 Help Hold Down Power Costs

 NOVEC purchases wholesale power based on the number of kilowatt-hours customers usually use.
-By reducing the amount of power customers use –especially during peak times -- NOVEC can reduce by millions of dollars each year the amount of power it purchases.
-By joining the load management program, you can help your Co-op hold down the cost of providing power.
-These savings are passed on to you in the form of CashBack, and lower operating costs.
+By reducing the amount of power customers use — especially during peak times — NOVEC can reduce the amount of power it purchases each year by millions of dollars.
+By joining the load management program, you can help NOVEC hold down the cost of providing power.
+These savings are passed on to you in the form of CashBack and lower operating costs.

 Sign up now!

 Complete and submit this form, or call NOVEC at 703-335-0500.
 You'll be asked a few questions, and then a contractor will call you to set up a switch-installation appointment.
 Installation usually takes less than an hour.

 By reducing the amount of power consumed during peak periods, NOVEC can reduce its total wholesale power costs.
 Reductions or increases in these expenses are passed directly on to customers each month through the power cost adjustment.
 The average annual cost per customer for the peak use demand charge is $335.
 With just a 10% reduction in electricity use, NOVEC customers could realize a collective savings of about $4.7 million a year.